abyanj/TerrainGenerator/README.md

-# Assignment 4: Urbanism
+# EcoMatrix: Terrain Generator

-- Author #1 jaigia1@mcmaster.ca
+- Author #1 Abyan Jaigirdar

 ## How to install?